thatmattlove/hyperglass-frr/README.md

 # hyperglass-frr

-hyperglass-frr is a restful API for the FRRouting stack, for use by [hyperglass](https://github.com/checktheroads/hyperglass). hyperglass-frr ingests a HTTP POST request with JSON data and constructs 1 of 5 shell commands to run based on the passed parameters.
+hyperglass-frr is a restful API for the [Free Range Routing](https://frrouting.org/) stack, for use by [hyperglass](https://github.com/checktheroads/hyperglass). hyperglass-frr ingests a HTTP POST request with JSON data and constructs 1 of 5 shell commands to run based on the passed parameters.
 For example:

 ```json
 {